MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 ### Ingestion and shard format

 Data ingestion process maintains a (sliding) buffer of values for each field in the target table.
-It parses the source record stream (e.g. a CSV file) according to the schema of the target table and appends the parsed field values to the corresponding value buffers.
+It parses the source record stream (for example, a CSV file) according to the schema of the target table and appends the parsed field values to the corresponding value buffers.
 Once the accumulated value buffer for a given field has sufficient size (for instance, 100-1000 values for the fixed-size data types, or 10K-50K bytes for variable sized data types), the ingestion process attempts to find the most suitable encoding for the accumulated sequence of values.

 At the end of this process, each field (column) of the source data is represented by a sequence of encoded (compressed) blocks, along with a block map data structure that records both logical and storage ranges for each block.
 All encoded columns are written to a blob, one after another.

 In addition to the data encoding, the ingestion process also maintains an index builder component for each data field and records each processed value of a given field with the corresponding index builder.
 Once the ingestion process has consumed all the data sources and is about to seal the new shard, each index builder spills the encoded index data structures to a dedicated blob.

-A sealed data shard is represented by a top-level shard directory blob, that references all the artifacts comprising an encoded shard (data blobs and index blobs), as well as stores offsets to major data structures within those blobs:
+A sealed data shard is represented by a top-level shard directory blob that references all the artifacts comprising an encoded shard (data blobs and index blobs) as well as stores offsets to major data structures within those blobs:

 :::image type="content" source="media/white-paper/shards.jpg" alt-text="Screenshot of the shard directory blob." lightbox="media/white-paper/shards.jpg":::